The retirement benefit to be received under this plan is determined by a set formula which takes into account:

 - Retirement - Age 65 with 5 years of service.

-- Early Retirement - A reduced benefit is available at Age 55 with 10 years of service.
+- Early Retirement - A reduced benefit is available at Age 55 with 10 years of participation.

-The benefit is reduced by .6% for each month prior to age 65.
+The benefit is reduced by .6% for each month prior to age 65 you take the benefit.
 (Ex.
-If a participant retired on his 64th birthday, his benefit would be reduced by 7.2%, or .6% for each of the 12 months prior to reaching age 65.)
+If a participant retired on his 64th birthday and started the benefit immediately upon retirement, his benefit would be reduced by 7.2%, or .6% for each of the 12 months prior to reaching age 65.)

 The benefit is paid in one of two ways: